Cases across Cambria County remain unsolved

 Beth Ann Bodenschatz, 36, a married mother of four, was killed in her Croyle Township home in the daylight hours of Jan.
 12, 1996.

-It was reported that she died of a single gunshot wound to the head, but more shots were fired during a struggle, according to Tribune-Democrat Archives.
+It was reported that she died of a single gunshot wound to the head, but more shots were fired during a struggle, according to The Tribune-Democrat archives.

 On the day of the murder, police said five spent .40-caliber cartridges were found in the bedroom where she was killed and one live round was beneath her body.